0.5 Ounce of Table Salt to Tablespoons Conversion

 FAQs on table salt volume to weight conversion

-0.5 ounces of table salt equals how many US tablespoons?
+0.5 ounce of table salt equals how many US tablespoons?

-How much is 0.788 US tablespoons of table salt in ounces?
+How much is 0.788 US tablespoon of table salt in ounces?

 Weight to Volume Conversions - Cooking Ingredients